Nursing R.N.-B.S.N. Program

 - Graduation from an NLNAC-accredited associate degree or diploma program in nursing;

-- Completion of the entry-level portfolio.
+- Completion of the entry-level portfolio prior to the start of classes.